 Coronavirus Aid, Relief, and Economic Security (CARES) Act The Coronavirus Aid, Relief, and Economic Security (CARES) Act includes financial resources to aid businesses during this time.
 For ease of navigating the many elements of the CARES Act, GNO, Inc has created a CARES Act Binder.

 Paycheck Protection Program (PPP) - An SBA loan that helps businesses maintain their employees during COVID-19.
 These loans are administered by private, local banks and community development financial institutions (CDFIs).
+On January 11, 2021 the SBA opened another round of the Paycheck Protection Program.

 The Kauffman Foundation recently published “A guide to helping small business navigate and recover from the COVID-19 crisis” by Ross Baird, founder of Blueprint Local and Village Capital.
 This guide provides a user-friendly explanation of how to access resources available within the CARES Act and the Small Business Administration.